antoniopgs/Liber/README.md

 It will be better to found Liber with simpler, more proven technologies, and let Liber's freedom generate these new ideas with time.
 Patri seems to present the "High Road" and "Low Road" as mutually exclusive, but I disagree.
 If Romulus didn't start small, Rome wouldn't exist.
 It is perfectly reasonable to start on the Low Road and gradually transition to the High Road.
-If freedom has proven anything over time, is it's capacity to generate growth and prosperity.
+If freedom has proven anything over time, is its capacity to generate growth and prosperity.

 After the first settlers (remote working pioneers, engineers, etc.), it would be reasonable to attract the spearfishing community, to bring in individuals capable of generating self sustenance and surplus, which they could then trade with the rest of the settlers, easily establishing Liber's first businesses.
 From this, the natural progression could be to bring in chefs, cooks and food workers to establish the first floating Restaurant/Establishment/Food Business.
 It could be supplied by Spearfishermen and used by remote workers.
 Then cleaning staff, etc.
 Singapore and Hong Kong grew very fast.
-In an even more free society, I estimate that in 2 years Liber would become a first world country.
+In an even freer society, I estimate that it would take less than 5 years for Liber to become a first world country.

 Unless the process is simplified, nothing will ever get done.
-Better to start small and grow, than to start too big and fail.
+Better to start small and grow, than to start too big and crash.
+Romulus > Icarus.
 The time is now.

 ### Location